Houseplant Pests and Diseases

 Prevent Pest Problems

 Check houseplants for disease or insects before you buy them.
 Then isolate them for a couple weeks, just to make sure there are no problems.
-Each time you water your plants, inspect both sides of the leaves for signs of pests or disease.
+Each time you water your plants, inspect both the top and undersides of the leaves for signs of pests or disease.
 If you suspect anything, isolate the plant from your other plants until you have eliminated the problem.

-Wash smooth-leaved houseplants with a moist, soft cloth and some insecticidal soap, such as Neem Oil Spray.
+Wash smooth-leaved houseplants with a moist, soft cloth.
 For plants with many small leaves, use a hand sprayer or sink sprayer to douse them with water.
 Another option is to place the plant under a shower head and spray it.
 In all cases, the water should be lukewarm — not cold or hot.
-You can add a few drops of mild liquid dishwashing soap or insecticidal soap to the water as well.
+You can add a few drops of mild liquid dishwashing soap or some diluted Neem Oil Concentrate to the water as well.

 Never use a feather duster to clean plants, because dusters can easily transfer tiny insects or eggs from one plant to another.

 Print this Article:

 Get the Dirt